-Pursuant to the Safe Drinking Water Act, potable (drinking) water provided by the District to more than sixty (60) end users for consumption is subject to extensive federal and state regulation as a public water supply system, which include, among other requirements, frequent sampling and analyses.
-Additionally, the EPA has been charged with establishing maximum contaminant levels

-(MCLs) for potential drinking water contaminants (both naturally occurring and anthropogenic) such as arsenic, lead, radon, and disinfection by-products (e.g. chlorine).
+Pursuant to the Safe Drinking Water Act, the potable (drinking) water provided by the District to its end users for consumption is subject to extensive federal and state regulation, such as, among other requirements, frequent sampling and analyses.
+Additionally, the EPA has been charged with establishing maximum contaminant levels (MCLs) for potential drinking water contaminants (both naturally occurring and anthropogenic) such as arsenic, lead, radon, and disinfection by-products (e.g. chlorine).
 Additionally, TCEQ has adopted rule changes to Chapter 290, Public Drinking Water, to implement the federal Stage 2 Disinfection Byproducts Rule (DBP2), Long Term Stage 2 Enhanced Surface Water Treatment Rule (LT2), and Ground Water Rule (GWR).
 EPA adopted the GWR on October 11, 2006.
 Future regulations or requirements pertaining to these and other drinking water contaminants could require installation of more costly treatment facilities.